graveja0/modeling-health-insurance/README.md

 surprisingly, models often produce widely varying projections of the same policy alternative.

-This current state of affairs has subjected microsimulation models of U.S. health policy to criticism over their “black box” like qualities, and over their tendency to produce estimates with little to no accompanying sense of uncertainty or sensitivity to alternative parameter values and assumptions.
+This current state of affairs has subjected microsimulation models to criticism over their “black box” like qualities, and over their tendency to produce estimates with a limited accompanying sense of uncertainty or sensitivity to alternative parameter values and assumptions.
 Moreover, modelers have understandably but unfortunately shied away from producing normative assessments of the overall welfare impacts of policy alternatives.
 As a consequence, existing models produce an array of intermediary point estimates on welfare-relevant outcomes (changes in coverage, premiums, spending and government costs) and leave it to policymakers to weigh those factors when considering policy alternatvies.

 This approach has a number of important shortcomings.
 First, despite modelers’ attempts to caveat the high degree of uncertainty in their estimates, projections are afforded a false sense of precision in high-stakes policy debates.
-Second, the “black box” like quality of most models makes it difficult for researchers to know whether and how their work informs modeling efforts. …
+Second, the “black box” like quality of most models makes it difficult for researchers to know whether and how their work can inform modeling efforts.
+This leaves a muddled sense of how future research could be directed and refined to optimize impact.

 This project develops an approach to ex ante policy evaluation that addresses many of these shortcomings.
 First, I outline a generalized